AimeeKnight/AimeeKnight.github.io/_posts/2025-02-17-The-Evolution-of-Site-Reliability-Engineering-and-Modern-Architecture-in-the-AI-ML-Era.md

-# The Evolution of Site Reliability Engineering and Modern Architecture in the AI/ML Era

 As we stand at the intersection of traditional infrastructure and artificial intelligence, the role of Site Reliability Engineering (SRE) and Modern Architecture is undergoing a dramatic transformation.
 My journey from managing the 2024 Super Bowl broadcast to tackling the challenges of MLOps illustrates this evolution and highlights the critical importance of reliability in our AI-driven future.

 ## The Super Bowl: A Lesson in Scale and Reliability